A Decade's Battle on Dataset Bias: Are We There Yet?: Implementation Details

 \section{Implementation Details}

 For image-text datasets (CC, DataComp, WIT, LAION), we only use their images.
 The LAION dataset was filtered before usage.
-We uniformly sample the same number of images from each dataset to form the train / val sets for dataset classification.
-If a dataset already has pre-defined train / val splits, we only sample from its train split.
+We uniformly sample the same number of images from each dataset to form the training / validation sets for dataset classification.
+If a dataset already has pre-defined training / validation splits, we only sample from its train split.
 1M images for each dataset is used as the default unless otherwise specified.
 This is not a small collection, yet it still only represents a tiny portion of images (e.g., <10\%) for most datasets we study.
 To speed up image loading, the shorter side of each image is resized to 500 pixels if the original shorter side is larger than this.
 We observe this has minimal effect on the performance of models.

-We train the models for the same number of samples seen as in a typical 300-epoch supervised training on ImageNet-1K classification \cite{liu2022convnet}, regardless of the number of training images.
-This corresponds to the same number of iterations as in \cite{liu2022convnet} since the same batch size is used.
+We train the models for the same number of samples seen as in a typical 300-epoch supervised training on ImageNet-1K classification~\citep{liu2022convnet}, regardless of the number of training images.
+This corresponds to the same number of iterations as in~\citet{liu2022convnet} since the same batch size is used.
 The complete training recipe is shown in Table~\ref{tab:cfg}.